brownag/soilprofilecollection/README.md

 #> 14   147  P004      C     C   35      80    12    65      7.0
 ```

-Once we hae a `DataFrame` containing site and horizon data, we
+Once we have `DataFrame`s containing site and horizon data, we
 instantiate the `SoilProfileCollection` object using the constructor:

 ``` python